↑

 Print Pin

-This easy Cajun Seasoning adds bold flavor to just about any dish!
+This easy homemade Cajun Seasoning recipe adds bold, amazing flavor to any dish!
 Delicious on fish, chicken, potatoes and more!
-Homemade seasoning blends are so much better than store bought!
+A simple blend of spices that you already have on hand makes this DIY cajun seasoning a yummy alternative to store bought mixes.

 Course seasoning